anamstoica/e-portfolio/README.md

-# e-portfolio
+### MSc Artificial Intelligence ePortfolio

+---

-Postgraduate ePortfolio designed to document my MSc studies in Artificial Intelligence at the University of Essex.
+The following ePortfolio is based on the work carried out on the MSc Artificial Intelligence programme at the University of Essex.